 09.30-10.00: I walked the long way into town in the hope that Baby L would fall asleep for a reasonable amount of time.
 After about five minutes she was cooperative and drifted off which made me very happy that she was keeping to her routine. #Winning

-10.00-11.30: I found the toddler playgroup which I’d not been to before, but had heard about it from fellow Herts stay-at-home dad blogger Simon (Man vs Pink).
-Baby L woke up and we played with some of the various baby toys.
+10.00-11.30: I found the toddler playgroup, Baby L woke up and we played with some of the various baby toys.
 There was a bit of a funky smell, so I gave Baby L a sniff on more than one occasion, however I soon came to realise that it must just be the smell of a room full of toddlers.
-I chatted to Simon as well as a mum – WTF!
+I chatted to a random mum – WTF!
 I was actually accepted rather than excluded as I’d once feared.
 I gave Baby L a couple of grapes and a bread stick to chomp on, before we sang some songs.

 11.45-12.15: I was gagging for a piss and was now really hot having walked a few miles already today, so I headed home (again!).
 Baby L had managed a solid half an hour of sleep, so that would do as her nap for now.